Skip to main content Skip to navigation

 PEP screening in Iran is required for foreign and international PEPs but not for domestic PEPs, while PEP regulations are overseen by the Central Bank of Iran (CBI).
 Iran is currently subject to numerous financial sanctions, prohibiting most firms from establishing business relationships with Iranian persons.

-PEP Screening Compliance in China
+PEP screening compliance in China

 Obligation for PEP screening: Yes